canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 </section>

 <section markdown="1">
-{: .dpgn-section-stage .dpgn-phase-alpha }
+{: .dpgn-section-stage .dpgn-phase-alpha}

 ## 1.5 Provide services that can be obtained anytime, anywhere and on any device

 <div markdown="1">
-{: .dpgn-section-intro-guideline }
+{: .dpgn-section-intro-guideline}

 **[TODO: Add/revise introductory text]**

 </div>
 <section markdown="1">
-{: .dpgn-section-checklist }
+{: .dpgn-section-checklist}

 ### Checklist